-Schlumbergera 'Bridgeport' is considered as the best white flowering Schlumbergera.
+Schlumbergera 'Bridgeport' is considered the best white flowering Schlumbergera.
 It has large rounded petals, which gives the appearance of a large flower.
-The petals are flat across the surface of the flower and do not tend to fall backward or become reflected.
-The flowers have pale pink shade if not grown at temperatures over 60° (15 °C ).
+The petals are flat across the flower's surface and do not tend to fall backward or become reflected.
+The flowers have a pale pink shade if not grown at temperatures over 60° (15 °C ).
 This is an essential condition to obtain pure white flowers.
-This cactus was named after the town of Bridgeport, California, being pure white in the winter snow.
+This cactus was named after Bridgeport in California, being pure white in the winter snow.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).